If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 - Submerge the elderberries in water and rinse several times until the water runs clear.
 Do this until there is no debris left.
 Pick out any stems or unripe berries, if you spot any.

-- Place the elderberries in the pan on medium to low fire and cook until the sugar has completely melted.
+- Place the pan on medium to low fire, add the lemon bits and juice, and cook until the sugar has completely melted.
 Simmer and cook gently for 10-15 minutes with no lid on.
 Stir occasionally using a wooden or silicone spoon/spatula.
 Remove with a clean spoon the foam if any is forming.

-- Add the lemon juice at the last minute or two of cooking.
-Carry out the readiness test (see in the notes below) and get the jam jarred as soon as it is ready.
-If your jam hasn’t passed the test very well and it is still a bit too quick to close the path (runny) then boil for another 2 minutes and repeat the test until ready.
+- Carry out the readiness test (see the notes below) and get the jam jarred as soon as it is ready.
+If your jam hasn't passed the test very well and it is still a bit too quick to close the path (runny), then boil for another 2 minutes and repeat the test until ready.

 Notes